 Here are the steps involved to show how it works:

-- Grant rights to anonymous users of the site collection in Site Permissions selecting the Entire Web site radio button:
+- Grant rights to anonymous users of the site collection in Site Permissions by selecting the Entire Web site radio button:

 - Grant sitewide rights to anonymous users in Library / List (if needed):